wiredhikari/prefix_on_riscv/docs/porting.md

 # Porting Prefix
-Gentoo Prefix allows to use the power of Gentoo and it's tools on other distributions or operating systems, it allows to install packages into `${EPREFIX}` without root privileges.
+Gentoo Prefix allows to use the power of Gentoo and its tools on other distributions or operating systems, it allows to install packages into `${EPREFIX}` without root privileges.

 ## Setting up the host system
 Firstly, we should ensure that all the necessary packages are available on the host system so we can compile stage 1 and stage 2 by using the packages in host.